cse4589/cse4589.github.io/index.md

 * * *

 # Contact Us
-We would love hear any feedback/comments regarding any aspect of the PAs.
-For bugs, feature requests etc. in the automated grader use the github repository linked under **Automated Grader (Source)** on each PA's web-page.
+We would love to hear any feedback/comments regarding any aspect of the PAs.
+For bugs, feature requests, etc. in the automated grader use the github repository linked under **Automated Grader (Source)** on each PA's web-page.
 Specifically, if you are trying to setup the PAs for a course outside UB, feel free to contact us with any questions regarding setup or any changes that you might like to make to adapt the PAs for your specific needs.

 <dl>
 <dt>Lead Developer</dt>
 <dd>Swetank Kumar Saha (swetankk [at] buffalo [dot] edu)</dd>
-<dt>Course Instructor/Advisor</dt>
+<dt>Course Instructor</dt>
 <dd>Dimitrios Koutsonikolas (dimitrio [at] buffalo [dot] edu)</dd>
 </dl>